MatteoGabriele/vue-i18n-manager/README.md

 >**The default code needs to match at least one item in the languages array**

 ## Getters
-List of available getters that come with the module.

-* languages
-* currentLanguage
-* langUrlPrefix
-* defaultCode

 ```js
 import { mapGetters } from 'vuex'